contiamo/restful-react/README.md

 </Poll>
 ```

-Note from the previous example, `Poll` also exposes more states: `finished`, and `polling` that allow better flow control, as well as lazy-start polls that can also be programatically stopped at a later stage.
+Note from the previous example, `Poll` also exposes more states: `finished`, and `polling` that allow better flow control, as well as lazy-start polls that can also be programmatically stopped at a later stage.

 #### Long Polling